livingingroups/resource_and_tutorials/README.md

 ### R

 R is likely the first programming language that most ecologists come across.
-It is widely used throughout biology for and specifically intended for statistical programming.
+It is widely used throughout biology and specifically intended for statistical programming.
 The basic elements of R are distributed by the Comprehensive R Archive Network ([CRAN](https://cran.r-project.org/)) who also provide a huge catalog of additional *packages* that extend the base functionality of R.
 Appart from CRAN, there are also other sources of custom R packages such as [github](https://www.github.com) or [bioconductor](http://bioconductor.org/) that can provide very specific tools for particular biological analysis.
 The most commonly used editor for working with R is [RStudio](https://www.rstudio.com/), which is available for all operating systems.